coderefinery/manuals/hackmd-mechanics.md

   need to put your name there**.

 - The collaborative document will be **published on the website afterwards**.
-We will remove all non-instructors names, but it's easier if you don't add it there in the first place.
+We will remove all non-instructors' names, but it's easier if you don't add it there in the first place.

-- Please keep the link private during the workshop, since since security is "editable by those who have the link".
+- Please keep the link private during the workshop, since security is "editable by those who have the link".

 - You can use `[name=YOURNAME]`, to name yourself.
 We *will* remove